Information

 affiliated Aquatic Clubs.

-It is in the best interests of Aquatics in Wales and its proper governance
+It is in the best interests of Aquatics in Wales and its proper governance that all affiliated Aquatic Clubs shall adopt the following Club Constitution without any exclusions or modifications.

-This shall be subject to any alterations, exclusions or additions which may
+This shall be subject to any alterations, exclusions or additions which may be approved by way of amendment by Swim Wales.

 [MLR] Swim Wales Club Constitution – Revised March 2024